TobiasPSP/Modules.dynpar/README.md

 All *you* need to do is run the function, then play with your parameters.

 As you see, the newly created function `Start-Test` at first exposes only a few parameters.
-Once you add more information at *design time*, the appropriate extra parameters appear because they are *dynamically* added via the code in the *dynamicparam* block.
+Once you add more information at *runtime*, extra parameters appear because they are *dynamically* added via the code in the *dynamicparam* block.

 If any of the parameters won't behave the way you need it to yet, simply go back to your declarative `param()` block and fiddle with your `[Dynamic()]` declarations, then run the `param()` block through `Get-PsoDynamicParameterDefinition` again, and continue testing.